The Bybee Collection of American Furniture

 Pieces in the “high-style” category include a notable high chest of drawers (1985.B.18.A-E) made in Massachusetts, a desk and bookcase (1985.B.27.A-B) attributed to Nathaniel Gould, and a tall case clock (1985.B.4) made in Boston by Benjamin Bagnall, one of only four such clocks by him known to survive.

 Outstanding pieces of a very different sort significantly broaden and distinguish the collection.
 A wardrobe (1992.B.116) made in Fayette County, Texas, in the 1860s has been described as one of the finest pieces of furniture made in Texas in the 19th century; while the shape of the wardrobe was fairly common in the central and eastern parts of the state at the time, examples decorated with this type of superbly done faux-wood finish are exceedingly rare.
 The inclusion of pieces such as this make the Bybee Collection unique.

-Carl Wuellner, "The Faith P. and Charles L. Bybee Collection of American Furniture,” in Dallas Museum of Art, 100 Years, ed.
-Dorothy M. Kosinski (Dallas, TX: Dallas Museum of Art, 2003), Pamphlet number 57.
+Carl Wuellner, "The Faith P. and Charles L. Bybee Collection of American Furniture,” in Dallas Museum of Art 100 Years, eds.
+Dorothy Kosinski, et al. (Dallas, TX: Dallas Museum of Art, 2003), 57.